 One of the things many people find difficult when they visit New Zealand is understanding the accent and pronunciation of the locals.
-English is the universally spoken language, and one of the three official languages (the other two are Maori and sign language).
-However, New Zealanders certainly have a unique accent that can be challenging to those who aren't familiar with it.

-If you want to get some practice on the New Zealand accent before you arrive, watch the comedy show, Flight of the Conchords.
-It's the story of kiwis in New York who make their mark on the Big Apple with their charming New Zealand accents (and remember that "Brit's" name is actually "Bret").
+If you want to get some practice on the New Zealand accent before you arrive, you can watch the comedy show "Flight of the Conchords."
+This quirky show tells the story of kiwis in New York who make their mark on the Big Apple with their charming accents.

 Along with knowing how to interpret a New Zealand accent, being able to recognize some common kiwi phrases will help you keep up with conversations during your trip to the islands.